 The Sapa region is home to several minority groups who earn a living through farming and tourism.
-The town is perched high on a hill and the views of the Muong Hoa Valley below are quite spectacular.
+The town is perched high on a hill and the views of the Muong Hoa Valley below are quite incredible.
 Lush green rice terraces stretch across the landscape as far as the eye can see.

 Most people travel to Sapa to go trekking through the remote villages, but there is so much more to know before visiting this region.
 Read all about what to do in Sapa and how to choose a trekking guide!

 Halong Bay is one of the most picturesque (and touristy) areas in Vietnam.
 Similar to Ninh Binh, the bay is filled with towering limestone pillars.
 Only you’ll be cruising around on a liveaboard boat rather than a motorbike.

 Picking the right boat for your trip to Halong Bay can be difficult – there are dozens to choose from.
 They all offer similar programs and amenities but at different price points.
 Read our guide on how to select the right cruise and what to expect when you’re there.